What is the iLs Focus System?

 At STAR Center our therapists use iLs for a few key reasons: it can be customized to each individual’s needs, the bone conduction delivery is a wonderful vestibular supplement, and the quality of the music is remarkable...
 We have seen tremendous developmental growth spurts using iLs in combination with OT. iLs combined with OT seems to accelerate or “jump start” many of the children’s developmental changes.
 It also can have a calming effect on some children which makes it easier for our therapists to work with the child.
 In general, we see accelerated gains by adding iLs to OT… We use it with most of our children in clinic and we often send clients home with an iLs Focus system for continuation of therapy once their intensive short-term program is complete.

-The iLs Focus series is a complementary therapy that can be integrated into a broad variety of practices such as:
+The iLs Focus system is a complementary therapy that can be integrated into a broad variety of practices such as:

 iLs is based on the fact that we can change our brain – we can essentially re-wire it through specific and repeated stimulation, a concept known as neuroplasticity.
 As in building strength and endurance with physical exercise, we are able to build neurological pathways and synaptic activity at any age.